-- Sex and Relationships Education (SRE) is an important part of PSHE Education (DfE, 2014). - When any school provides RSE they must have regard to the Secretary of States guidance; this is a statutory duty.
+Sex and Relationships Education (SRE) is an important part of PSHE Education (DfE, 2014).

+- When any school provides RSE they must have regard to the Secretary of States guidance; this is a statutory duty.
 Ofsted will evaluate how schools help to ensure a healthy lifestyle for their children (Ofsted, 2019, Education Inspection Framework Para 28). - It is compulsory for all maintained schools to teach the parts of sex education that fall under National Curriculum Science which must be taught to all pupils of primary and secondary age, e.g. the biological aspects of puberty and reproduction (Education Act 1996, National Curriculum 2014).

-Updated government safeguarding guidance is now available (Keeping Children Safe in Education, 2018) and includes a section about being alert to signs that young girls may be at risk of female genital mutilation (FGM).
+Updated government safeguarding guidance is now available (Keeping children safe in education 2024) and includes a section about being alert to signs that young girls may be at risk of female genital mutilation (FGM).
 School summer holidays especially during the transition from primary to secondary schools is thought to be a key risk time for FGM.
-See also the government Multi-agency practice guidelines: Female Genital Mutilation (2016) which includes a section for schools.
+See also the government HM Government - Multi-agency statutory guidance on Female Genital Mutilation which includes a section for schools.